Te Pāti Māori's 'fearless fight' for equality for Māori

 "And we must call it out at every stretch."

-Tamihere said within two weeks people would start to see on social media a "significant presence" in Wellington as each rohe brings through new younger members to the party.
+Tamihere said within two weeks people would start to see on social media a "significant presence" in Wellington as each rohe brought through new, younger members to the party.

 "We look forward to the raising of a new standard of representation and the release of our intellectual prowess."